Butt Fumble: Patriots

-The Butt Fumble's legacy
+Legacy

 Producer Fred Gaudelli and other NBC staff immediately recognized the humor of the butt fumble, and repeatedly replayed it during the game.
 Within minutes, viral video spread on the Internet, and it was widely mocked in the news media over the following week.
-"Butt Fumble" is the official NFL name for the play.
+The Ringer speculated that the play was at the time one of the most famous sporting plays of the 21st century and added:

 It was not the first butt fumble of 2012; a month earlier, Felix Jones of the Dallas Cowboys similarly lost the ball after hitting teammate Ryan Cook, causing some on Twitter to use the hashtag #buttfumble.
 The large Thanksgiving audience for the Patriots-Jets matchup, without another NFL game to watch, caused the term's association with the Sanchez-Moore play.

 Players did not realize that the fumble was funny until they saw the replays on television at home.
 Brady said "The first time I saw it I laughed out loud to myself in a room by myself for 20 seconds".
 When Sanchez watched with some of his teammates, they were generally supportive.
 "Hopefully we'll laugh about it later", he said.
 Moore remarked of the play's popularity, "The littlest things nowadays turn into Internet sensations.
 It's not surprising".
 When asked if he found the play amusing, Moore answered, "No".

 In August 2013, New York Post sports reporter Justin Terranova wrote that the butt fumble "has come to define Sanchez's downfall with the Jets".
 Terranova wrote that the play had unfairly overshadowed Sanchez's AFC Championship campaigns in the previous two seasons, as well as Moore's "ten years manning a generally-solid Jets offensive line".
 When Moore retired in 2013, he reflected on the play, "It's amusing to me that people think it's so amusing.
 The way I look at it, I don't think it should have any link to my career.
 I don't think it stands for what I was as a player for 10 years.
 I really don't give it much thought."